heilaaks/snippy/docs/dev/SCRIBBLING.md

        R. Exporting more than one category with --default option

           1. Content does not define filename field: Not allowed
-                - python runner export --solution --reference --defaults
+                - python runner export --scat solution --scat reference --defaults

           2. Content defines filename field: Content filename field does not affect.